koonerts/algo/docs/algo-templates.md

       // Calculate the complementary value we need to find complementValue = CalculateComplementValue(prefixProperty, constraint)

-      // If complementValue exists, add its count to our result IF complementValue exists in hashMap THEN
+      // IF complementValue exists, add its count to our result IF complementValue exists in hashMap THEN
         count += hashMap[complementValue]